guybenyosef/introducing_minimal_videos/README.md

 ### Papers
 This repo contains data and code for the following papers:
-* Guy Ben-Yosef, Gabriel Kreiman, and Shimon Ullman. **Minimal videos: Trade-off between spatial and temporal information in human and machine vision**. *Cognition*, in press.
+* Guy Ben-Yosef, Gabriel Kreiman, and Shimon Ullman. [**Minimal videos: Trade-off between spatial and temporal information in human and machine vision**](https://doi.org/10.1016/j.cognition.2020.104263), *Cognition*, 201, 104263
-* Guy Ben-Yosef, Gabriel Kreiman, and Shimon Ullman. **What can human minimal videos tell us about dynamic recognition models?** *Workshop on Bridging AI and Cognitive Science, International Conference on Learning Representations (ICLR)*, 2020
+* Guy Ben-Yosef, Gabriel Kreiman, and Shimon Ullman. [**What can human minimal videos tell us about dynamic recognition models?**](https://baicsworkshop.github.io/pdf/BAICS_1.pdf) *Workshop on Bridging AI and Cognitive Science, International Conference on Learning Representations (ICLR)*, 2020